 - Employee communications: As with all the scheduling software that made our list, ZoomShift lets you send schedules to workers, offer open shifts, and allow employees to trade shifts.
 It alerts managers about overtime and breaks of shift rules (like clocking in early) and has event announcements, group chats, and direct messages.

-- Mobile app: This app ranked the lowest on our list by users, with 3 out of 5 and 45 reviews for iOS and 3.9 out of 5 with 188 votes for Android.
-Users said the app is basic and did okay, but not everything they’d like, and there were reports of glitches.
+- Mobile app: This app ranked the lowest on our list by users, with 2.9 out of 5 from about 50 reviews for iOS and 4.1 out of 5 with around 200 votes for Android.
+Users said the app is basic but not everything they’d like, and there were reports of glitches.

-- HR and payroll functions and integrations: You can set rules to restrict hours and get alerts when an employee is approaching overtime.
-In addition, you can approve time sheets and create payroll reports, which you can download as CSV or XLS for putting into a payroll program.
-You can build other reports, but it doesn’t have many premades.
+- HR and payroll functions and integrations: You can approve time sheets and create payroll reports, which you can download as CSV or XLS for putting into a payroll program.
+You can build other reports, but it doesn’t have many premade.
 It also lacks integrations into other software unless you get the Enterprise Plan with its API tool.

-- Ease of use: Users on average gave it a score of 4.5 out of 5 across several user review sites, which is high for software, but just over average for the software on our list.
+- Ease of use: Users on average gave it a score of 4.56 out of 5 across several user review sites, which is high for software, but just over average for the software on our list.
 Small businesses liked it best, praising the simplicity and saying it gave them all the tools they needed.
 Larger businesses with more complex needs wanted additional features.

-According to research by ConnectTeam, Managers can spend three or more hours a week on creating schedules, not to mention the time spent dealing with last-minute changes.
-Shift scheduling software with shift-swapping and alerts to keep you from making errors like assigning clopening or overtime shifts makes it easier to create reliable schedules without errors in overtime or compliance violations and to empower employees to find their own covers when needed.
+According to Clockify, managers spend an average of 3.14 hours a week on creating schedules, not to mention the time spent dealing with last-minute changes.
+The best shift scheduling solution makes it easy to create reliable schedules without errors in overtime or compliance violations and to empower employees to find their own covers when needed.

-Overall, we found Homebase is the best scheduling software for restaurants.
-It’s easy to use for both managers and employees, and full of features.
+Overall, we found Homebase to be the best scheduling software for restaurants.
+It is easy to use for both managers and employees and is full of features.
 With by-location pricing that allows unlimited employees, it’s easy on the budget too.
-Try the free version or jump right in with one of the paid plans today.
+Try the free version, or jump right in with one of its paid plans today.